theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 | Current year concatenated with "0101" |``` #{ String.Concat(DateTime.Now.ToString("yyyy"), "0101") }#```                    | 20130101            |
 | Current year concatenated with "0101" |``` #{ String.Concat(DateTime.Now.ToString("yyyyMMdd").Substring(0,4), "0101") }#``` | 20130101            |

+**Using Scripted Expressions**

+Scripted expressions can be used both for the [where-condition](../table/where-clause) of a table and in the destination settings using [Custom SQL](../xu-destinations/microsoft-sql-server/sql-server-custom-sql).

 **IF statement**

 An if statement is supported and has the following syntax iif(bool condition, string trueResult, string falseResult)